Category Archives: Psychology

 Sustaining Happiness

 As I hearken back to the original post in this series, I land once again on the finding that 40% of our happiness level can be attributed to our intentional activity.
-Dr. Sonia Lyubomirsky provided 12 evidence-based strategies with which to invest intentional effort in The How of Happiness.
+Dr. Sonja Lyubomirsky provided 12 evidence-based strategies with which to invest intentional effort in The How of Happiness.
 She closes the book with five overarching practices to sustain happiness.

 sustaining happinessArchitect positive emotion.
 Create lots of happy moments that engender feelings of joy, delight, contentment, serenity, curiosity, interest, vitality, enthusiasm, and satisfaction.
 Positive emotions beget positive thinking.
 They encourage us to be more productive, active, healthy, friendly, helpful, resilient, and creative.
 They help us achieve our goals and set new ones.